gregwhitaker/nats-requestreply-example/README.md

 More information can be found in the [NATS Documentation](https://nats.io/documentation/concepts/nats-req-rep/).

+## Prerequisites
+The examples require a local NATS server to be running.
+To start a NATS server as a Docker container run the following commands:

+    $ docker pull nats
+    $ docker run -p 4222:4222 -p 6222:6222 -p 8222:8222 -d --name nats-main nats

 ## Bugs and Feedback
 For bugs, questions and discussions please use the [Github Issues](https://github.com/gregwhitaker/nats-requestreply-example/issues).